anhnguyendepocen/infobsmcsim/README.md

 # Mixed effects models for healthcare longitudinal data with an informative visiting process: a Monte Carlo simulation study

 This repository contains the code required to simulate data, fit each model, and produce summary tables and figures for the manuscript _Mixed effects models for healthcare longitudinal data with an informative visiting process: a Monte Carlo simulation study_ by Gasparini _et al_.
+A preprint of the manuscript is available on [arXiv](https://arxiv.org/abs/1808.00419).

 The following files are included in this repository: